 - Enable a collaborative, flexible and efficient regulatory environment that is adaptive and receptive to individual provider's forward thinking ideas and planning.
-Such an environment would encourage providers of the long-term services and supports continuum to adjust, modernize and diversify their models of care to address current and future consumer needs and expectations, which in turn should lead to higher quality care. - The Departments of Public Health and Social Services should work together to ensure consistency among their respective regulations. - Review licensing certification requirements and Probate Court protocols (currently there is no licensing for conservators or guardians) for training of community-based formal caregivers, conservators and guardians to assure that the specialized needs of the individual, such as those with Alzheimer's disease, are met and provide training where there are gaps. - Expand the scope of the Long-Term Care Ombudsman program to provide Ombudsman support to consumers receiving long-term services and supports regardless of setting in order to align the program with Medicaid LTSS rebalancing efforts.
-Additional appropriations to the Long-Term Care Ombudsman program would be necessary to expand beyond their current jurisdiction.
+Such an environment would encourage providers of the long-term services and supports continuum to adjust, modernize and diversify their models of care to address current and future consumer needs and expectations, which in turn should lead to higher quality care. - The Departments of Public Health and Social Services should work together to ensure consistency among their respective regulations and oversight activities. - Review licensing certification requirements and Probate Court protocols (currently there is no licensing for conservators or guardians) for training of community-based formal caregivers, conservators and guardians to assure that the specialized needs of the individual are met and provide training where there are gaps. - Expand the scope of the Long-Term Care Ombudsman program to provide Ombudsman support to consumers receiving long-term services and supports regardless of setting in order to align the program with Medicaid LTSS rebalancing efforts.
+Additional appropriations to the Long-Term Care Ombudsman program would be necessary to expand beyond their current jurisdiction. - Support an integrated approach to CT's response to abuse, neglect and exploitation.